-Bits of Paper: How Digitized is Your Organization?
+Parsing Scanned Images to Text: How Digitized is Your Organization?

 Paper to pixels

 Many workplaces, especially in heavily regulated industries — government, energy/utilities, accounting, law — keep their records for years.
 Currently, much of that is in paper form, with documents piling up over decades in cabinets, rooms, entire floors.
 Companies have to keep these copies long-term, whether mandated by law or out of pure necessity.
-But not only are hard-copy forms liable to be lost, damaged, or even forgotten — it’s “hellish” to retrieve them, as described by a U.S. EPA official who deals with public FOIA requests.
+But not only are hard-copy forms liable to be lost, damaged, or even forgotten — it’s “hellish” to retrieve them, as described by one U.S. EPA official who deals with public FOIA requests.
 People have to walk through rooms, digging through boxes and cabinets, physically reading forms to find what they want.

 Data entry takes up 75% of the time and resources of a digitization project